Tyler-lc/p-gis/README.md

 The general input and output structure of the GIS module is given in below:
 ![image](https://user-images.githubusercontent.com/98012853/165799907-19c696ee-67e0-491d-a89e-9dfe957fc62c.png)

+Under the “Function” column, it is indicated which function is using the input.
+It is also indicated if the input is mandatory or not.
+Please note that all mandatory inputs except for “Project Area” have a default value stored in the Knowledge Base.
+In other words, if the user does not have enough information to set a value for those variables or basically wants to use default variables, he/she has the option not to give input.
+However, the user must provide the “Project Area” input by choosing it via the platform.

 The inputs that are expected from the user, their labels, and descriptions of the inputs are given below:
 | **Function** 	| **Mandatory** 	| **Label** 	| **Description** 	| **Unit** 	|
 |:---:	|:---:	|:---:	|:---:	|:---:	|